microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/Get-MgEntitlementManagementAccessPackageCatalogAccessPackageResource.md

 AdditionalProperties             : {}
 ```

-This example returns the resources in the specified catalog whose display name equal 'marketing resources'.
+This example returns the resources in the specified catalog whose display name is `marketing resources`.